 Well isn’t it what we look out for on any trip?
 Srisailam roads make us visit again and again.
 At least for the most part.
 After Exit 14, roads might be just two-lane both ways but hold tight, it’s just getting better soon.
 Riding on NH765 for 5 hours is never boring, for the first part thru little villages and green farms and later it is the most beautiful valleys and mountain views.
 Moreover, the road signs are precise and decently placed so you won’t miss a road, and no, you won’t be stranded in the middle of thick Nallamala Forests.

 Be ready to pay at least Rs.250 as tolls for a 4 wheeler per round trip.

 2) Look for no pit-stops.
 There aren’t any.
 Feel free though 🙂

 Do not even try to miss Jonna Rotti with Natukodi Chicken(Jowar Roti with country chicken).
-Find the best in Mallapur amid Nallamala Forest and right at noon is the perfect time.
+Find the best in Mallapur amid Nallamala Forest and right at noon is a perfect time.

 3) Then the beautiful yet most curvy ghat roads.

-After hours of driving on usual highway and hour + in the middle of beautiful ever-green Nallamala Forest, there comes the valley road.
-Sharp turns, steep and blind curves, experienced yet rash bus drivers but pleasant views is all they are about.
+After hours of driving on the usual highway and an hour + in the middle of beautiful ever-green Nallamala Forest, there comes the valley road.
+Sharp turns, steep and blind curves, experienced yet rash bus drivers but pleasant views are all they are about.
 Exercise extreme caution.
-Stop only at authorized view-points which are available all the way from Telangana side to Andhra side of mountains crossing Krishna river.
+Stop only at authorized viewpoints which are available all the way from Telangana side to Andhra side of mountains crossing Krishna river.

 Keep in mind that Ghat closes every night 9 pm to 6 am and it is advised to arrive before sunset.